marco76/java-project-checklist/README.md

-# Checklist for a new Java contract/project
+# Checklist for a new Java contract / project / employee
 This is a checklist that allow an easy onboarding in a new Java project for the employee and team leader.
 It can be useful during interviews to understand in which environment the client is working.